 Before you do any other kind of saving, get out of credit card debt.
 We do not recommend that you start a savings waterfall until the static pool which meets your basic living expenses is full.

 2. Pay the minimum for other types of debt at this stage.

-Student loans, while annoying, can be managed to your advantage because of their low or subsidized interest rates and long 10-year duration.
-Although many are anxious to leave student loans behind, often the best way to accomplish this is to pay the minimum and start saving and investing toward your future financial security.
+Student loans can be managed to your advantage because of their low or subsidized interest rates and moderate duration.
+We recommend that you pay the minimum and start saving and investing toward your future financial security.

 Mortgages are the best of all loans.
 Most Americans have a home mortgage.
 The rich often have two.
-The right answer is normally to pay your mortgage back as slowly as possible.
+The best choice answer is normally to pay your mortgage back as slowly as possible.
 A 30-year fixed mortgage with a low interest rate tied to a house that generally appreciates with inflation is typically a good strategy for building wealth.
-Even if your mortgage does not have a low interest rate, you should still consider paying the minimum.
-However, you should also watch interest rates for opportunities to refinance to a lower 30-year fixed rate.
+Even if your mortgage does not have a low interest rate, you should still consider paying the minimum while watching for opportunities to refinance to a lower 30-year fixed rate.

 Other loans and especially short-term loans are more questionable.
 In general, if you cannot afford to pay for something out of pocket, you should not get a loan to purchase it.
 For this reason, home improvement loans, personal loans, paycheck loans, or even short-term business loans should generally be avoided.
-However, if you already have one, you likely do not need to pay it off before continuing on to other savings, but you should check the interest rate.
+However, if you already have one, you can check the interest rate to decide if you want to pay it off before continuing on to other savings.

 3. Flow qualified education expenses through a 529 plan.